-Emphasizing the individual accountability of the service personnel, article 32 paragraph 3 of the Federal Act on the Armed Forces and the Military Administration (Act on the Armed Forces, AOA, SR 510.10) provides that members of the Armed Forces are not obliged to execute an order which requires a behavior punishable according to domestic or international law.
+Emphasizing the individual accountability of the service personnel, art.
+32 para.
+3 of the Federal Act on the Armed Forces and the Military Administration (Act on the Armed Forces, AOA, SR 510.10) provides that members of the Armed Forces are not obliged to execute an order which requires a behavior punishable according to domestic or international law.